-Issue ID Issue Title No. of credits available Minimum standards Tra 4 Pedestrian and Cyclist Safety 1 No
+Issue ID Issue Title No. of credits available Minimum standards Tra 4 Pedestrian and Cyclist Safety 1 or 2 (dependent on building type No

 To recognise and encourage the provision of safe and secure pedestrian and cycle access routes on the development.